openfun/fun-boxes/README.rst

 - VAGRANT_NO_PORT_FORWARDING: disable port forwarding.
 - VM_CPU_COUNT: the number of allocated CPUs.
 Defaults to 2.
 - VM_MEMORY: the amount in Mb of allocated memory, in Mb.
 Defaults to 2048.
-- FUN_RELEASE: the git version of FUN repositories to checkout.
-Can be a git sha1, tag or remote branch name.
-Defaults to the latest version, e.g: 2.11.
+- FUN_RELEASE, OPENEDX_FUN_RELEASE: the git version of FUN repositories and FUN's edx-platform to checkout.
+May be a git sha1, tag or remote branch name.
+  Defaults to the latest versions, e.g: 2.11.
 - FUN_MICROSITES: define this variable to provision your VM with microsite configuration.